Test Results and Evaluation

 Approx. 34 percent of all test participants score between a standard value of 100 and 110; the same number has values between 90 and 100.
 About 48 percent of the participants obtain values between 100 and 120; the same number applies to values between 80 and 100.
 Only approx. 2 percent of all test participants have values above 120 or below 80.

-In addition to the standard values, the exact, empirically determined percentile ranks are given for the individual groups of exercises as well as for the overall test.
-Just like the standard values, the percentile rank for the overall test is calculated as a “separate value” and not as the mean value of the percentile ranks across the individual groups of exercises.
+In addition to the standard values, the exact, empirically determined percentile ranks are given for the individual modules as well as for the overall test.
+Just like the standard values, the percentile rank for the overall test is calculated as a “separate value” and not as the mean value of the percentile ranks across the individual module.
 The percentile rank indicates the percentage of participants who achieved a worse result.

 WHAT IS THE REASON FOR ALL THIS?

-The conversion to standard values and percentile ranks makes it possible to compare results from different groups of tasks directly with each other or with the result in the overall test, even if the individual groups of tasks contain different numbers of tasks.
+The conversion to standard values and percentile ranks makes it possible to compare results from different modules directly with each other or with the result in the overall test, even if the individual modules contain different numbers of exercises .